girobusan/latid/README.md

     npm install
     npm run build_all

+It may not work on Windows.
 The output files now in the `dist` directory.

 ### Setup empty site